 The June 11, 2026 cruise on the Norwegian Star departs from Reykjavik, Iceland.
-On this 10 Night Northern Europe: Iceland Scotland & Norway (Reykjavik To Southampton) sailing, the ship will visit a total of 8 different cruise port destinations, including its departure port.
+On this 10 Night Northern Europe: Iceland Scotland & Norway (Reykjavik To Southampton) sailing, the ship will visit a total of 8 cruise port destinations, including its departure port.
 The Norwegian Star sets sail on Thursday, Jun 11th and returns on Sunday, Jun 21st.

 Use the buttons below to toggle between cabin types.